christo/loquacious/dbSchema.md

 Workflow graph values may not belong in db but need to be referenced: idle, attract, invite, chat, close etc..

+Need a "warmup" mode that must complete before user-interactivity.
+Might cover pregeneration of canned responses or file format conversion.
+System needs to have well-defined front-end behaviour during each mode.
+The warmup mode might be a special case.

+Maybe a reset mode where the server is inacessible from the front-end and it indicates differently that it has no idea what is going on because it can't reach its server to even tell it if the network is down or that it is busy.

+Might need fault modes like if the network goes down unexpectedly.
+Maybe need to precalculate front-end behaviour to explain this.
+Such as making the persona go to sleep, meditate or have left the scene leaving an empty chair.

+It would be cool to be able to generate a meditating closed-eyed version of each source portrait using pose-estimation and face detection on the source portrait.
+Also to use image to text to figure out if the image generation succeeded.

 These might be deployment specific and be implemented differently depending on available subsystems.
 If no video, then triggering a mode state transition needs to have an alternative defined mechanism than pose estimation.